HenrikBengtsson/future.BatchJobs/README.md

 ## Choosing backend
-The asynchroneous evaluation done by the [async] package uses the [BatchJobs] package as a backend for effectuating the computations.
+The asynchronous evaluation done by the [async] package uses the [BatchJobs] package as a backend for effectuating the computations.
 This can be configured using the `backend()` function.
 Examples:

 * `backend()` - use `.BatchJobs.R` configuration file, if available.
    If not, use `"multicore-1"` if supported,